-The Dallas Cowboys should have been celebrating their first-round pick of the 2020 NFL Draft on Thursday night.
-That’s what most teams do, at least, until they are on the clock again.
+The Dallas Cowboys should have been celebrating their first-round pick of the 2020 NFL Draft that Thursday night.
+That’s what most teams did, at least, until they were on the clock again.
 Instead, the franchise was mourning the loss of a close family member.

 The cause of death has not been announced.
-The news is as shocking as it is sad.
+The news was as shocking as it is sad.

 Cowboys QB Dak Prescott’s Brother Jace Dies

 Dak Prescott has already, and unfortunately, experienced a lot of family tragedy in his young life.
-Prescott lost his mother, Peggy, to colon cancer in 2013.
+Prescott lost his mother, Peggy Prescott, to colon cancer in 2013.
 Now, his older brother is gone.